flaviobordonidev/obs-ubuntudream/Notes/Momentum quotes.md

 Le frasi famose presentate sul plug-in del browser google chrrome: **Momentum**

 ## Le frasi
 —
+“A hero is one who knows how to hang on for one minute longer.” - Norvegian proverb [anche Dilma ex presidente Brasile usava la frase "sò mais um minuto" quando era sotto tortura]

+—
+“Don't give your past the power to define your future.” - Unknown

+—
+“Feelings are just visitors.
+Let them come and go.” - Mooji

+—
+"The most invisible form of wasted time is doing a good job on an unimportant task." - James Clear

+—
+“Every day of our lives, we are on the verge of making those slight changes that would make all the difference.” - Mignon McLaughlin

+—
+“Worrying does not take away tomorrow's troubles, it takes away today's peace.” - Unknown

+—
+“One's destination is never a place but rather a new way of looking at things.” - Henry Miller

+—
+“Simple can be harder than complex.
+You have to work hard to get your thinking clean to make it simple.
+But it’s worth it in the end, because once you get there you can move mountains.” - Steve Jobs

+—
 “Se ti concentri sui risultati, non cambierai mai.
 Se ti concentri sul cambiamento, otterrai risultati”. ~Jack Dixon